Faugheen Novice Chase

 The Faugheen Novice Chase is a Grade 1 National Hunt race in Ireland.
-It is run at Limerick Racecourse in December over a distance of about 2 miles and 3½ furlongs (2 miles 3 furlongs and 160 yards, or 3,968 metres).
+It is run at Limerick Racecourse in late December over a distance of about 2 miles and 3½ furlongs (2 miles 3 furlongs and 160 yards, or 3,968 metres).

-The race is run on St. Stephen's Day, during the course's Christmas Festival.
-It is currently sponsored by Matchbook betting exchange.
+The race is run during the course's Christmas Festival and is currently sponsored by Guinness.
 It was previously contested at Grade 2 level and was raised to Grade 1 status from the 2018 running.
 Prior to 2020 it was run as the Greenmount Park Novice Chase before being renamed in honour of Faugheen, the 2019 winner of the race.